🌟 Why Sugar Waxing Is Taking Over Waxing: A Modern Beauty Trend Explained

 3. Less Painful Experience

-While pain tolerance varies, many people report that sugaring is less painful than waxing.
-Since sugaring doesn’t pull at live skin cells and uses a lukewarm paste (not hot wax), it avoids the burning sensation and inflammation associated with traditional waxing methods.
+While pain tolerance varies, many people report that sugar waxing is less painful than waxing.
+Since sugar waxing doesn’t pull at live skin cells and uses a lukewarm paste (not hot wax), it avoids the burning sensation and inflammation associated with traditional waxing methods.

 4. Easier Cleanup